cdrch/space-engineers-fan-docs/modding-introduction/main.md

 Now you are able to simply click on that shortcut to get to the Space Engineers installation folder.
 Then, after finding what you need in there you can simply select your SE Modding folder from the Quick access bar to go back.

-Let's now do the same for the next shortcut: Create the shortcut, but then enter `%USERPROFILE%\AppData\Roaming\SpaceEngineers` into the text field next to `Browse`.
+Let's now do the same for the next shortcut: Create the shortcut, but then enter `%APPDATA%\SpaceEngineers` into the text field next to `Browse`.
 Name the shortcut `SpaceEngineers AppData`.

 The ModSDK link we'll have to skip for now because you likely haven't installed that yet.
 We'll come back to creating the shortcut for that later.